rshurts/dockerized-node-with-flow/README.md

 ## Development

-1. `cd app`
 1. `yarn install`
-1. `cd ..`
 1. `docker-compose up`.
 1. `curl localhost:3000` to see it up and running.
 1. Change code.

-The `/app` directory is mounted into the container and `nodemon` is running.
+The root directory is mounted into the container and `nodemon` is running.
 So any changes to the code or packages installed are auto-loaded and reflected in the container.
 The `docker-compose.yml` can be extended to link to other containers, if needed.

+Run `yarn run pretty` to automatically fix and format your code.

+Run `yarn run lint` to lint your code, `yarn run jest` to run the jest tests, and `yarn run flow` to for flow errors.
+Or run `yarn run test` to check for lint, type, or test errors.

 ### Debugging